-Going back to university might make you think of all those undergraduate parties, clubs, and long afternoons spent drinking in the campus bar – but in actual fact, the majority of people who return to study a Master of Business Administration (MBA) are busy juggling careers and family commitments.
-Here are some tips about succeeding in the complicated balancing act of work, kids and study.
+Going back to university may remind you of all those undergraduate parties, clubs and long afternoons spent drinking in the campus bar.
+However, the majority of people who return to study for a Master of Business Administration (MBA) are busy juggling careers and family commitments.
+If you’re a parent and you’re thinking, ‘Should I get an MBA?’ it is important to understand the advantages of getting the degree and learn how to balance work, kids and study.

 Know your options – on and off campus

 While it’s common in other countries for students to relocate their families in order to attend a business school, that’s not necessary in Australia – unless you really want a change of scenery.

 It’s important to choose a university that offers the right options for you – even if that means choosing to enrol in an online course on the other side of the country.
 At Southern Cross University, we offer our MBA in an online study format that allows you to work full-time and fit study around family and work – so you can work towards your future career without ever leaving home.

 Although the ROI on an MBA can be substantial, it’s important to consider your family finances during the time you’ll be studying.
 The flexibility of a part-time, online course allows you to keep working while you study, so you don’t have to forgo your salary.

 At Southern Cross University, we strive to keep our fees as affordable as possible to ensure that our courses – some of the most affordable in Australia – are accessible to students with a family.
 This way, you’ll see your ROI even sooner.